Maniftest File

 ...

-- Conditions are evaluated as Python expressions.
+- Conditions are evaluated as expressions.

 - You can reference literals (string, boolean, integer, etc.) or runtime template variables.